 Well, it’s not always a straight 50:50.
 Whether you settle using collaborative resolution or go to court, the reasons to settle are the same.
 The difference is how you deal with them and weight you give to each aspect.

 The legal definition of the matters which you, or the court, take into account, is almost half a century old.
 Some of the elements have lost importance over the years.
-Younger and often more female Judges, today, apply the law with more modern eyes.
+Nowadays, judges apply the law with more modern eyes.

 The Matrimonial Causes Act 1973 lists things such as income, earning capacity and the family standard of living.
 It includes the age of the parties and the duration of marriage.